I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 To look after the creature comforts of these rugged outdoors men were a chef, a kitchen truck, and six cars loaded with supplies.

 Ford wanted to pick Kingsford’s brain about available timber land in Michigan’s upper peninsular.
-The car maker decided he could save money by growing his own timber for his vehicles rather than pay someone else to do it.
+The car maker decided he could save money by growing his own timber for his vehicles rather than paying someone else to do it.

 The following year, a deal was done and Ford bought more than 300,000 acres of forest at Iron Mountain, Michigan.
 A sawmill was built and also a nearby plant to turn lumber into car parts.
 He also built a town, named Kingsford, to house the workers.